Skip to main content

 The metric is calculated by dividing total interactions (likes, comments, and platform-specific signals like saves on Instagram or shares on TikTok) by a baseline metric, then multiplying by 100 to get a percentage.

 Engagement rates naturally decrease as follower count grows.
 A nano creator (under 10,000 followers) will typically see 4-6% on Instagram, while a mega creator (1M+) may only see 0.5-1.5%.
-This is expected and accounted for by our tier-based benchmarking system — we compare your rate against the expected range for your follower tier, not a flat average.
+The tier-based benchmarking system here accounts for that.
+We compare your rate against the expected range for your follower tier, not a flat platform average.

 Brands use engagement rate as the primary screening metric when evaluating creators for partnerships.
 In many cases, a micro-creator with a 5% engagement rate is more valuable to a brand than a mega-creator with 0.5%, because the smaller audience is more targeted and responsive.